colm-connaughton/le-docs-tmp/README.md

 The code is divided into several stages, each of which can be run independently if you don't want to recalculate everything:

-* extract.py
+* `extract.py`

    Reads csv files containing historical asset time series dats from data/1-source and converts them into a standard pandas dataframe format.
 This dataframe has column names 'level' and/or 'return' and is indexed by a DateTimeIndex.
 Missing values are interpolated so that the resulting dataframe has either daily or monthly frequency.

-* transform.py
+* `transform.py`

+   Transforms the data.

-* update.py
+* `update.py`

+   Not implemented yet.

-* analysis.py
+* `analysis.py`

+   Performs all the calculations.

-* plots.py
+* `plots.py`

+  Creates all the figures.

 # Details of project structure